cncf/landscape/guide.md

 * The container runtime which creates and starts containers executing application code
 * Cloud native networking provides connectivity for containerized apps to communicate.

-Cloud native networking provides connectivity for containerized apps to communicate.

 <section data-category="Orchestration & Management">